A Look at Long-Term Trends in Employment by Age Group

 While the LFPR growth for the elderly is the most striking feature in the chart above, we also see a noticeable decline for the youngest cohort.
 A significant driver of this trend has been the decision to stay in (or go back to) school for more education.
 Supporting evidence is found in the eye-popping growth of student loan debt, especially since the onset of the Great Recession.
 To be sure, some of that trend is accounted for by older cohorts heading back to school in hopes of improving their employment prospects.

-Note: The Q1 2015 data point in the chart above is the most recent.
+Note: The Q2 2015 data point in the chart above is the most recent.

 Another interesting if less conspicuous line in the chart of the six age cohorts above is the blue one, representing ages 45-54.
 Household income data tells us that historically this age bracket constitutes the peak earning years.
 For more on this topic, see this commentary.
-It thus comes as a surprise that the LFPR for the peak earners is down 3.6% since the turn of the century in the non-seasonally adjusted data and 4.1% in the smoothed version.
+It thus comes as a surprise that the LFPR for the peak earners is down 4.5% in the non-seasonally adjusted data since the turn of the century and 3.7% in the smoothed version.

 Our Aging Work Force

 Let's close this retrospective with a pair of pie charts based on annual data for the Civilian Labor Force (as opposed to the LFPR) to illustrate the change in the six cohorts from 2000 to 2014.